HOW TO BECOME A SELLER ON DARAZ?

 Let me admit one thing very openly.
 I don’t say or claim to assure that they will all succeed.
 All I say is they have a higher chance to succeed with average intellect, average budget, average education and an average business plan.
 The chances to succeed with basic trading skills would be higher than trying to innovate something.
 How many kids in Pakistan end up innovating something and raise funding through a well-funded eco system?
 Probably 0.05% or 1%.
 It’s a rough idea to build an understanding of the following points.

 What would be the percentage of successful traders coming out if we start equipping them with basic trading skills and knowledge?
 Look at the World’s Billionaires and look at the Billionaires in Pakistan.
 Where did the majority come from?
 Trading or Innovation?
 And let’s focus more on the Billionaires who came out of poverty.
 According to the statistics the majority of World’s billionaires became richer through trading.

 In my opinion, Innovation works well in developed countries and in rich entrepreneurs.
 Please understand that I’ve never been against Innovation.
 Innovation is and will always be the backbone of the economy.
 My point that I’m trying to prove here is to highlight the average population, average intellect, average people, average budget, and average kids.

 I am sure one day Pakistan will be ready to become the World’s leading Innovative hub.
 But are we ready for innovation right away?
 Or we are better off putting more energy and focus on equipping our young entrepreneurs with basic trading skills be it offline or online?
 Well, the choice is ours.

-Sunny Ali, CEO Extreme Commerce
+Sunny Ali, Founder of Extreme Commerce